bartificer/programming-by-stealth/docs/pbs44.md

 var bartificer = bartificer ? bartificer : {};
 ```

-You can try re-write it with `let` or `const`, but you’ll run into a brick wall
+You can try rewrite it with `let` or `const`, but you’ll run into a brick wall.

 If you were to try do the following, what would happen?